andrew/ultimate-awesome/README.md

 - [awesome-ton](https://github.com/copperbits/awesome-ton) - A curated list of awesome TON ecosystem 😎.
 - [awesome-launch-platforms](https://github.com/DirectorySurf/awesome-launch-platforms) - Curated list of platforms where you can launch, promote, and showcase your startup, product, or side project.
 - [awesome-flow](https://github.com/dustinspecker/awesome-flow) - A list of awesome Flow integrations, tools, tutorials, etc.
-- [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
-Also, check:.
 - [awesome-gstreamer](https://github.com/jackersson/awesome-gstreamer) - Repositories, cool projects with gstreamer.
 - [awesome-shopify](https://github.com/LeCoupa/awesome-shopify) - 👩‍🎓👨‍🎓 Must-read articles, videos and books for store owners, app and theme developers.
 - [Awesome-Tool-Learning](https://github.com/luban-agi/Awesome-Tool-Learning) - A curated list of papers and applications on tool learning.